-Students carrying a full-time course load can reasonably expect to complete the program in two years.
+Students carrying a full-time course load can reasonably expect to complete the program in one to one-and-a-half years.
 Students carrying a part-time course load have up to a maximum of five years to complete the program.

 In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Leadership in Educational Administration program should have an undergraduate major GPA of 3.0/4.0 and a cumulative undergraduate GPA of 2.75/4.0.
 Applicants must also submit official scores from the GRE General Test or the Miller Analogies Test (MAT) and three professional and/or academic letters of reference, one of which must be from a current supervisor.